camratchford/git-stat-motd/README.md

 - `Colorama`

 ### Considerations:
-- You can install the packages via pip on your system interpreter (not reccomended)
+- You can install the packages via pip on your system interpreter (not recommended)
-- You can prepare a virutual envionment and use its python interpreter as the path in the shebang of the script
+- You can prepare a virtual environment and use its python interpreter as the path in the shebang of the script

 Shebang for system interpreter
 ```python